Birch Brook Press

 Elegant letterpress softcover edition for reading and collecting.

 ISBN: 0-913559-33-4.
-THIS BOOK RECENTLY SOLD OUT.
-AT THIS TIME IT
+SOLD OUT.

-2/≈Great Indoor Sport: Reading About the Outdoors≈
+| __________________________________________________2/≈Great Indoor Sport: Reading About the Outdoors≈

 FISHING THE BACK COUNTRY, by Fred DeFauw.
+Though, as its title

 indicates, this book contains a number of essays and fictions about